 While the overall rates burden is low for the business sector, there is acceptance that the current rates burden may be unfairly distributed in some cases.
 A re-valuation process currently underway by the Valuation Office is re-balancing rates liability while not increasing the overall amount due.
-In order to expedite this process, the Minister for Public Expenditure and Reform will bring forward a Valuation Bill shortly which will enable the Commissioner of Valuation to out-source valuation assessment work to assist in expediting revaluations.
+In order to expedite this process, the Minister for Public Expenditure and Reform has brought forward a Valuation Bill which will enable the Commissioner of Valuation to out-source valuation assessment work to assist in expediting revaluations.
 It is important in the interests of equity, consistency and fairness that the re-valuation process continue and be completed as soon as possible as it will in itself go some way to ensuring a fairer and more modern distribution of the rates burden.

-There will be a continued commitment to avoiding increases in commercial rates levied by local authorities, and to making further reductions, to the extent possible.
+There will be a continued commitment to avoiding increases in commercial rates levied by local authorities, making further reductions and improving flexibility in the collection of rates, to the extent possible.

-- 4.1.2.
+4.1.2.
 Development contributions have in the past been an important means of meeting the infrastructure cost associated with commercial and residential development.
+By enabling the funding of essential physical and social infrastructure to support implementation of development plans of local authorities, development contribution schemes are a vital instrument in improving the quality and, therefore, the competitiveness of the area of the relevant local authority thereby establishing an environment in which enterprise can thrive and communities progress.
 The emphasis now is on balancing the need to provide funding for such infrastructure support but not putting a brake on vital local development.
 Revised Development Contribution Guidelines were published for public consultation on 27 June 2012.
-The guidelines seek to ensure that planning authorities include the following in their development contribution schemes - reduced rates of development contributions or waivers for development in town centres to support town centre development; - ➤ waivers in the case of change-of-use permissions, where change-of use does not lead to the need for new or upgraded infrastructure / services; - ➤ reduced rates of development contributions for businesses grant-aided or supported by IDA/Enterprise Ireland or other local authority or state supported local development agencies, as well as reduced rates for developments that would progress the Government's Action Plan for Jobs; - ➤ provision to charge only net additional development in cases of redevelopment projects (e.g. a redevelopment totalling 200msq of which 150msq is replacing existing development, contribution should only be levied on the additional 50msq); - andwaivers for broadband provisionand sustainable energy infrastructure.
+The guidelines seek to ensure that planning authorities include the following in their development contribution schemes -

+- reduced rates of development contributions or waivers for development in town centres to support town centre development; - waivers in the case of change-of-use permissions, where change-of use does not lead to the need for new or upgraded infrastructure / services; - reduced rates of development contributions for businesses grant-aided or supported by IDA/Enterprise Ireland or other local authority or state supported local development agencies, as well as reduced rates for developments that would progress the Government's Action Plan for Jobs; - ➤ provision to charge only net additional development in cases of redevelopment projects (e.g. a redevelopment totalling 200msq of which 150msq is replacing existing development, contribution should only be levied on the additional 50msq); and - > waivers for broadband provision and sustainable energy infrastructure.

-The consultation period will be for two months and it is planned that the Guidelines will be finalised by year end.
+Following consultation, it is planned to finalise the Guidelines by year end.